-Families of members assigned to Navy Reserve Activities (NRA), Navy Reserve Centers (NRC), and Navy Reserve Units are eligible to participate in the WDCC Pilot.
+Families of eligible members assigned to Navy Reserve Activities (NRA), Navy Reserve Centers (NRC), and Navy Reserve Units using child care within a 50 mile radius of a participating NRC location (Jacksonville, FL; Kitsap, WA; San Diego, CA; Fort Worth, TX; New Orleans, LA; Ventura, CA; and Baltimore, MD.) may participate in the WDCC Pilot.
 Eligible members include Selected Reserves (SELRES), Training & Administration of the Reserve (TAR), Individual Ready Reserves (Voluntary Training Unit), and Active Component members assigned to these reserve units.
+Child care services are not provided for unit(s)/subordinate unit(s) that hold Inactive Duty Training (IDT) during weekdays or FLEX drill units.

 The WDCC Pilot is available to sponsors with dependent children ages 6 weeks to 12 years who fall into one of the following categories: